Klipper3d/klipper/docs/Config_Reference.md

 #   a state change on the switch_pin
 #   Default is 7 mm.
 extruder:
-#   The name of the extruder section this sensor is associated with.
+#   The name of the extruder or extruder_stepper section this sensor
-#   This parameter must be provided.
+#   is associated with.
+This parameter must be provided.
 switch_pin:
 #pause_on_runout:
 #runout_gcode: